casey/just/README.md

 which contains a map of paths to hashes.

-Any changes to the contents of an input file changes the cache key, which causes the next invocation that would otherwise hit the cache to miss and re-run.
+Any changes to the contents of an input file changes the cache key, which causes the next invocation to miss the cache and re-run.

 Missing inputs and paths to directories are errors.